On superfluidity of indirect excitons in transition metals trichalcogenides van der Waals heterostructures: Model, results and discussions

 We now turn our attention to a dilute gas of bound electrons and holes in TMTC vdWHs, when $nr_{X}^{2}\ll 1$, where $n$ and $r_{X}$ are the concentration and radius for indirect excitons, respectively.
 Under this condition, we treat the dilute system of indirect excitons in TMTC vdWH as a weakly interacting Bose gas.

-The excitons are a composite bosons~\cite{Comberscot} and at large interlayer separations, the exchange effects ~\cite{Moskalenko_Snoke,Snoke2013} in the exciton-exciton interactions in a TMTC vdWHs can be neglected since the exchange interactions in vdWH are suppressed due to the low tunneling probability, caused by the shielding of the dipole-dipole interaction by the insulating barrier.
-When an electron and hole are located in two different monolayers, electron-hole form an energetically favorable configuration where dipoles are parallel to each other.
+The excitons are composite bosons~\cite{Comberscot} and at large interlayer separations, the exchange effects ~\cite{Moskalenko_Snoke,Snoke2013} in the exciton-exciton interactions in a TMTC vdWHs can be neglected since the exchange interactions in vdWH are suppressed due to the low tunneling probability, caused by the shielding of the dipole-dipole interaction by the insulating barrier.
+When an electron and hole are located in two different monolayers, the electron-hole forms an energetically favorable configuration where dipoles are parallel to each other.

 Consider excitons as composite bosons~\cite{Comberscot} forming a weakly interacting Bose gas of direct excitons in TMTC vdWH.
-A general form of a many-body Hamiltonian for the 2D interacting dipolar excitons in second quantization reads \cite{Lifshitz,Pitaevsky2016}
+A general form of a many-body Hamiltonian for the 2D interacting IXs in second quantization reads as \cite{Lifshitz,Pitaevsky2016}